Page 1 of 2

 Molly looks at me for a long time.

-“Hisao, do you remember the last thing you said during our walk to the Nurse’s office, the first time we talked?”
+“Hisao, do you remember the last thing you said during our walk to the nurse’s office, the first time we talked?”

 “Oh.
 I asked if it was any fun to be consistent,” I answer, surprised at my own memory.